-A topic is “what” you write about, and it’s probably the first thing you think of when you think of a “freelance writing niche.”
+A topic is “what” you write about, and it’s probably the first thing you think of when you think of a niche.
 Examples include personal finance, digital marketing, and technology.

 You also have content type — the “how” you write about it, or the form your writing takes.
 Some examples are blog posts, case studies, and white papers (we’ll discuss many more in a moment).

-Which should you focus on when you’re a newbie freelancer?
+Which should you focus on when you’re a new freelance writer?

 In my opinion: content type.

-In fact, you may not want to specialize in a topic at all in the early stages of your freelance writing career.
+In fact, you may not want to specialize in a specific niche topic at all in the early stages of your freelance writing career.
 Gaining experience should be your first priority.

 Later, you can, and should, consider specializing.

 “The Riches Are In The Niches”

 You can earn more by specializing, by becoming an “expert” in your chosen niche topic or industry.
 Why?
-Businesses are willing to pay a higher rate to writers who understand their industry and their audience.
+Prospective clients are willing to pay a higher rate to writers who understand their industry and their audience.

 After all, as a freelance writer, you are providing marketing services to your clients.
-And to create excellent marketing content for a client, you need to know how to speak directly to their prospects or customers.
+And to create excellent marketing and blog content for a client, you need to know how to speak directly to their prospects or customers.

 Plus, specializing helps you write faster.
 Besides the knowledge in your head, you’ll develop a bank of abundant research resources you can draw on as a niche writer.
 And the quicker you can write, the higher your hourly rate will be.

 Also, having a freelance writing niche gives you a starting point in your marketing strategy.
 You’ll know which businesses to pitch and what writing services to offer them.

-And pitching businesses, or proactively seeking writing jobs, will pay more than passively responding to content mills and job board ads.
+And pitching businesses, or proactively seeking writing projects, will pay more than passively responding to content mills and job board ads.

 What Makes a Freelance Writing Niche Profitable?

-Focus on these three key concepts that determine the profitability of a niche:
+Focus on these three key concepts that determine the profitability of a potential niche:

 - The type of freelance writing that pays the most is the writing that has the most substantial impact on a client’s SALES.